RelationRx/pyrelational/README.md

 - BALD
 - BatchBALD (coming soon)

-### Classification (N.B. pyrelational does not support multi-label classification at the moment)
+### Classification (N.B.
+PyRelationAL does not support multi-label classification at the moment)

 - Least confidence
 - Margin confidence